jclem2000/Lab-Firewall-Functions/README.md

 The function was developed using VSCode.
 The Microsoft published Azure Functions extension is used to package and deploy the function(s) into the Azure platform.
 The code is available in Github [here.](https://github.com/jclem2000/Lab-Firewall-Functions)

 The Github Repo contains instructions for deployment and information about each of the functions.
 More information is [here](azfwfunctions/README.md)

+## Deployment

+Instructions on deploying an Azure Function from VSCode is available in Microsoft learning [here.](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=powershell)